 Programmes designed to promote the roll-out of high-performance broadband cable, provide funding for other digitisation projects, and to support our Plattform Industrie 4.0 (in German) are key to shaping the course of digitisation.
 A new European digital regulatory policy will have to focus on two goals: first of all, we ought to create a level playing field for investment and innovation, which will generate inclusive growth.
 Secondly, we must protect people’s personal rights and their right to data sovereignty.

 The Digital Summit (in German) is the central platform for cooperation between the worlds of politics, business, academia and society as we shape the digital transformation.
-The most recent Summit meeting was held in the Rhine-Neckar Metropolitan Region from 12 to 13 June 2017.
+The next Digital Summit is to take place in Nuremberg on 3 and 4 December 2018.

 For a summary of the last Federal Government’s digital policy action, see the Report on the Digital Agenda 2014-2017 (in German).
 It shows that, in many areas, Germany is well-prepared for the digital future.